Automated savings tools can help you save more money and build a bigger bank balance. But which tool is best for you will depend on your situation.

 There are also apps that help you save money on everything from bills to groceries and even gas so that you have more to save each month.
 For example, Gas buddy helps you find the lowest gas prices near you anywhere in Canada.

 Don’t have a savings account yet?
-Compare savings account options:
+Compare online savings account options:

 How else can I automate my savings?